alexahern0808/ContractFault/.github/ISSUE_TEMPLATE/feature_request.md

 Suggest the `code`, the category (breaking / additive / behavioral) and why.
 Rule additions must include the test case and the `docs/CONTRACT.md` row.

+**Proposed CLI behavior**

+If this needs a flag: exact flag name, default value, and exit-code impact.